 Take Your Picture With Santa – Under the Water, Seattle Aquarium

-Portland also has a Christmas Ship Parade, an annual event that takes place on the Columbia and Willamette rivers.
-It’s held over 15 nights, from December 1st through Thursday Dec.
-21st.
+You can enjoy the unique light displays as owners deck out their boats for all to enjoy in parades held in Portland, OR, Newport, OR, Clover Island in Tri-Cities, WA, on Lake Union in Seattle, and on the Columbia in Kalama, WA.
 It’s fun to watch, with boat owners proudly cruising and providing holiday cheer to onlookers, but even more fun to participate if you have your own boat.
 Not only will you learn some new maneuvers, like the candy cane swirl, you can entertain family and friends with a unique holiday tradition.

 Festival of Lights at the Grotto, Portland

 This is a must-visit for anyone in or near Portland during the holidays.
+Walk through a forest of trees decorated in beautiful colored lights.
+Seeing the illuminated grotto at night is especially moving.
 It includes 150 indoor music concerts along with living history enactments and dazzling holiday light displays with a beautiful outdoor garden setting, lighted Christmas trees, carolers and a life-sized nativity scene.
-There are Christmas themed shows presented by a master puppeteer each night too. at 6:00, 7:00 and 8:00 p.m.
-It runs through December 30th, from 5 p.m. to 9:30 p.m. with the exception of Christmas Day.
+There are Christmas themed shows and a petting zoo too.
+The Grotto Christmas Festival of Lights